Living Better

 Share of women in senior management positions (%)

-In 2023, the share of management positions held by First Nations, Inuit and Métis slipped to 2.4 per cent, from 2.7 per cent a year earlier.
-This is less than half the Coalition’s five-per-cent aspirational target for management positions.
+held by First Nations, Inuit and Métis inched higher to 2.5 per cent, from 2.4 per cent a year earlier.
+This is still less than half the Coalition’s five-per-cent aspirational target for management positions.

 Share of youth not in education, employment, or training (%)